newrelic/nri-collectd/README.md

 * `interval`: Interval to report dimensional metrics, formatted in golang [time.Duration](https://golang.org/pkg/time/#Duration).
     > Only used if `dim` is set to `true`, otherwise the interval is set within `/var/db/newrelic-infra/custom-integrations/collectd-plugin-definition.yml`.
 * `key`: Insert API Key.
 Only used if `dim` is set to `true`.
+* `metric_api_url`: If `dim` is true, use this to set the [Metric API endpoint](https://docs.newrelic.com/docs/data-apis/ingest-apis/metric-api/report-metrics-metric-api/#api-endpoint).
+The default is to use the US endpoint.

 ## Sample CollectD configuration file